vudayani/spring-mcp-examples/github-lens/blog_v3.md

 ## Spring AI's Adoption of MCP

 Spring AI has swiftly adopted the Model Context Protocol (MCP), making it easier for developers to integrate LLMs with diverse data sources and services.
-Instead of manually managing multiple API calls or writing custom integrations, Spring AI MCP abstracts away this complexity, allowing LLMs to interact seamlessly with external tools—without requiring low-level logic.
+Instead of manually managing multiple API calls or writing custom integrations, Spring AI MCP abstracts away this complexity, allowing LLMs to interact seamlessly with external tools — without requiring low-level logic.

 This bridges the gap between Generative AI and real-time data, making it much simpler to create intelligent, context-aware applications.
 With Spring AI MCP, developers can focus on business logic while the framework efficiently manages system interactions.